 Costume Support: Catarina Di Fiore

 Poster design: Rosa Rühling

 Print design: Ernst Merheim

 Starring: Tyson: Kai Bettermann; Lindh: Andreas Furcht; Dostum: Peter Princz

 About the Production

-1999: John Lindh, a young American who has lost faith in Western values and found new values in Islam.
-John is seeking the adventure and true access to the Koran in Yemen, Pakistan, and is suddenly a convert to the Afghan Taliban training camp.
+In 1999, John Walker Lindh, a young American, lost his faith in Western values and found a new ideology in Islam.
+John searched for adventure and the true meaning of the Koran in Yemen and Pakistan until entering an Afghan Taliban training camp, where he soon became a convert to the cause.

-In the dense staging of J.U.Lensing, the linguistic approach was condensed from “Gregorius”.
-The text by Marc von Pommerening in blank verse provided the ideal basis for a musicalisation of text based on a rhythm composition, which was developed by J.U.Lensing together with the 3 actors and the Indian musician Debasish Bhattacharjee (assistant: Conny Rave).
+The text of Marc von Pommerening offered the ideal basis for a musicalization of text on the base of a rhythm composition, which J.U.Lensing compiled together with three actors and the Indian musician Debasish Bhattacharjee (assistant: Conny Rave).